akjake616/VoxelModel.jl/docs/MANUAL.md

     const ID::Int
 end
 ```
+The positions `pos` are actually a set of equally spaced dense grid points which is used for further voxel approximations.
 The `index` value is analogous to material index in FDTD/PSTD simulations.
 In `VoxelModel.jl`, they are used to set the colors of the geometries.
 In order to set the color, one can edit the dict `colorDict`, for example:

 ```julia
 colorDict[4] = "pink"
  ```

 sets the grids with index value `4` as pink voxels.
 If the key is not found, a random color is assigned.
-It is noted that key `0` is used for geometry deletion (please refer to  `ex_advanced.jl` in the examples folder).
+It is noted that key `0` is used for geometry deletion (please refer to  `ex_advanced.jl` in the examples folder). `ID` is a unique ID number (used for efficient identification of the geometries in the voxel space.

 Normally one does not need to deal with the `Geometry` struct directly.
 To add geometries, use API functions which starts with `craete_` to build geometries. `trans!` and `rot!` are used for translations and rotations of the created geometry.

-The `Voxels` struct represents the voxel space as a result of the prsented geometries.
-The struct is composed of `grid`, which stores the grid array with the integer index of the geometries (last added), with customizable grid spacing `dl` and start position `start` (default of `shift[]` is `true`):
+The `Voxels` struct represents the voxel space as a result of the present geometries.
+The struct is composed of `grid`, which stores the grid array with the integer index of the geometries (only the last added geometry is stored in `grid` if geometry collision occurs), with customizable grid spacing `dl` and start position `start` (default of `shift[]` is `true`):

  ```julia
 Base.@kwdef mutable struct Voxels